igemsoftware2020/IISER-Pune-India/README.md

 ### DEep LEarning for MAlaria Detection

 DeleMa Detect is our Artificial Intelligence based **end-to-end Deep Learning software** for the diagnosis of Malaria through blood smear images.
 Our envisioned end-to-end diagnostics system consists of a Foldscope, an easy-to-assemble and very cheap optical microscope, a paper centrifuge that will help in creating the blood smear and this Web application that uses Python backend to classify blood smear images taken from any phone as infected or not.
 Our computational team has developed the deep learning software with an accuracy of ~96%.
 Our goal is to present a web application, that is fast on boot-time and processing without compromising on accuracy, so that it could be used on all kinds of mobile phones and in regions with poor internet connectivity as well.

-    Further documentation on how to use it is under ``` ./DeLeMa_Detect ```.
+Further documentation and tutorials on how to use it is under ``` ./DeLeMa_Detect ```.
 Detailed documentation on how the deep learning model build by a **Transfer Learning** algorithm using the **Mobilenet_v2 architecture** [3,4] is available on the [Software section](https://2020.igem.org/Team:IISER-Pune-India/Software) of our wiki.

+A miniature version of our Web application is already hosted on Heroku (a cloud based platform as a service) at [Delema-detect-igem-iiserpune](https://delema-detect-igem-iiserpune.herokuapp.com/).
+Some blood smear images for trail can be found on the [Software page](https://2020.igem.org/Team:IISER-Pune-India/Software) of our wiki.

 ### References :